Welcome to New York IRP Registration Services

 The IRP is the most common tax permit, but there may be several others you need before you’re ready.
 The IFTA is another very popular tax permit, similar to the IRP.
 The International Fuel Tax Agreement is another agreement between the states and Canada.
 Unlike the IRP, which only deals with certain jurisdictions, the IFTA deals with the whole country equally.
 If you need the IRP, you’ll likely also need the IFTA as well.
 They are separate agreements that have separate tax permits and fees.

 If you need one or more of these tax permits, give IRP Registration Services a call today.
-They can help you navigate complicated tax forms, help you understand what tax permits your specific truck needs, and direct you to officials to get you all squared away.
-They’re waiting on your call, so contact them today and get back on the road tomorrow.
+We can help you navigate complicated tax forms, help you understand what tax permits your specific truck needs, and direct you to officials to get you all squared away.
+We’re waiting on your call, so contact us today and get back on the road tomorrow.

 How do I register with the IRP?